Learning Decision-Focused Uncertainty Sets in Robust Optimization: Learning the uncertainty set parameterization

 \subsubsection{Path differentiability and conservative Jacobians}

 In order to apply Algorithms~\ref{alg:learning} and~\ref{alg:learning_inner}, we need to establish the existence of $J_L$ and $J_{\hat{L}}$, the conservative Jacobians of the augmented Lagrangian functions $L$ and $\hat{L}$.
-Conservative Jacobians, introduced in~\citep{conservative}, are a generalized form of Jacobians for functions that are almost everywhere differentiable.
+The conservative Jacobian is defined as follows.